 Human trafficking is a global issue.
 An estimated 2.5 million people are currently in forced labor, including sexual exploitation, as a result of trafficking, and the majority of victims are aged between 18 and 24.
 The International Labor Organization estimates the profits associated with trafficking make it the third-biggest criminal enterprise in the world.

 Earlier this year, I gave a presentation on graphs and human trafficking at Graph Day San Francisco.
-This summary looks at the approach we could use to create an interactive graph visualization tool to understand trafficking patterns.
+This summary looks at the approach we could use to create an interactive graph visualization tool to understand trafficking patterns, and some useful data visualization techniques for law enforcement and security agencies in general.

 A key part of human trafficking is the movement of victims, as perpetrators evade detection by continually transporting victims.